 I have been visiting the surrounding areas of Mt.
 Fuji for the last ten years and would have to say the easiest way to get around quickly is in a hire car.
 Most of the best viewing points are from the lakes and hilltops.
 The distances to each lake with public transport are far and not frequently available.

 Here is a link to check live webcams in many key locations.
 I usually go in Autumn or Spring to capture the beautiful autumn leaves and cherry blossoms.
-There are many other points of interest to shoot so here are some suggestions worth exploring.
+There are many other points of interest to shoot so here are some suggestions for landscape photography locations worth exploring.

 Canon 5D Mark III, Carl Ziess Distagon 18mm, Sirui 024x carbon fiber Tripod, Nisi filter (CPL, 6 & 10 stop filters).
 Editing with Adobe Lightroom, Photoshop, and Nik Software on a 13-inch Macbook Pro.

 On the Northern shore, you are certain to find great vantage points from Oishi Park in autumn or spring.
 Be prepared to run into crowds of tourists looking for the best trees with Cherry Blossoms or Cypress leaves.